jorisvink/confessions/README.md

   -i <identity>   - Hexadecimal client ID
   -t <tunnel>     - Hexadecimal tunnel ID

+Liturgy specific options:
+  -g <group>      - The liturgy group to join

 In cathedral mode, the tunnel given specifies who you want to talk too.
 If you have two devices (01 and 02) and you want to establish a voice channel between these you use tunnel 0x0102 on device 01 and tunnel 0x0201 on device 02.

+In liturgy mode, the tunnel ID (-t) only contains your tunnel end point, so using the same example as before you specify -t 0x01 in this mode.
 ```